The scuptures of the Kolonnadenhof

 Atelier Van Lieshout:

-This public, site-specific artwork, executed in bronze, is on display on the Museumsinsel from September 2015 for the next two years.
-The Monument is a clear reference to classical equestrian monuments, and to the political, military, and representative function of such statues.
-This reference sets up a critical and reflexive level in relation to the nearby equestrian statue of Frederick William IV of Prussia (Alexander Calandrelli, 1875-86), directly in front of the Alte Nationalgalerie.
-The artwork by Atelier Van Lieshout formulates an unmistakable comment on German Empire's social and political past in the years before WWI.
+The bronze sculpture is a clear reference to classical equestrian monuments, and to the political, military, and representative function of such national monuments.
+Placed in the Kolonnadenhof, it serves as a critical response to the equestrian statue of Frederick William IV of Prussia (Alexander Calandrelli, 1875-86) that stands directly in front of the Alte Nationalgalerie.
+The artwork by Atelier Van Lieshout thus presents an unmistakable comment on the German Empire's social and political past in the years before WWI.
 The figurative and visual language of the work should also be read as a warning signal, however, directed towards the present and future.
+The work will be on display on the Museumsinsel for the next two years, starting from September 2015.

 Link to busts of the Kolonnadenhof